Arts Catalyst

-A commission by Ariel Guzik for Edinburgh Art Festival 2015.
-‘Holoturian’ is an underwater resonance instrument designed by Guzik to communicate with whales and dolphins in the deep seas.
-This new work is commissioned and produced by Arts Catalyst with Edinburgh Art Festival 2015.
+"Holoturian" is an underwater resonance instrument designed by Ariel to communicate with whales and dolphins in the deep seas.
+This work was commissioned and produced by Arts Catalyst with the Edinburgh Art Festival 2015.

 Arts Catalyst is a visual arts organisation and charity based in Sheffield, UK.
 They commission artists and use art to explore social and environmental issues, provoke debate, and test out alternative ways of learning, frequently working in non-traditional arts spaces, often within a particular landscape.

 Since 1994, the organisation has commissioned more than 170 artists’ projects, including major new works by the Otolith Group, Agnes Meyer Brandis, Tomás Saraceno, Aleksandra Mir, Larry Achiampong and David Blandy, and Susan Schuppli.

 Arts Catalyst is registered in England by the Charity Commission, No. 1042433.
 Arts Catalyst is an Arts Council England National Portfolio Organisation.

 History

 Arts Catalyst was founded in 1994 by Nicola Triscott.

-Since 1994 Arts Catalyst has commissioned various artists in a range of art forms such as Live Art (art form), artists' film and video, installation, media art, performance, and bioart, such as Kira O'Reilly, Critical Art Ensemble and The Otolith Group, presented as exhibitions and events.
+Since 1994, Arts Catalyst has commissioned various artists in a range of art forms such as live art, artists' film and video, installation, media art, performance, and bioart, such as Kira O'Reilly, Critical Art Ensemble and The Otolith Group, presented as exhibitions and events.

 Arts Catalyst is involved in education, research and artists' professional development.
 It has also organised symposia, schools projects, participatory projects, workshops, microgravity flight experiments, family days and conferences.